camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 ##### x-correlator Header

-With the aim of standardizing the request observability and traceability process, common headers that provide a follow-up of the E2E processes should be included.
+With the aim of standardizing the request observability and traceability process, common headers that provide a follow-up of the E2E processes SHOULD be included.
 The table below captures these headers.

 | Name           | Description                                   | Schema          | Location         | Required by API Consumer | Required in OAS Definition | 	Example                              |
 |----------------|-----------------------------------------------|----------------------|------------------|--------------------------|----------------------------|----------------------------------------|
 | `x-correlator` | 	Service correlator to make E2E observability | `type: string`  `pattern: ^[a-zA-Z0-9-_:;.\/<>{}]{0,256}$`     | Request / Response | No                       | Yes                        | 	b4333c46-49c0-4f62-80d7-f0ef930f1c46 |

-When the API Consumer includes a non-empty `x-correlator` header in the request, the API Provider must echo this value in the response.
-If the `x-correlator` header is not included in the request, it is optional for the API Provider to include it in the response with any valid value.
-It is recommended to use UUID format for values.
+When the API Consumer includes a non-empty `x-correlator` header in the request, the API Provider MUST echo this value in the response.
+If the `x-correlator` header is not included in the request, it is OPTIONAL for the API Provider to include it in the response with any valid value.
+It is RECOMMENDED to use UUID format for values.

 In notification scenarios (i.e., POST request sent towards the listener indicated by `sink` address), the use of the `x-correlator` is supported for the same aim as well.
-When the API request includes the `x-correlator` header, it is recommended for the listener to include it in the response with the same value as was used in the request.
+When the API request includes the `x-correlator` header, it is RECOMMENDED for the listener to include it in the response with the same value as was used in the request.
-Otherwise, it is optional to include the `x-correlator` header in the response with any valid value.
+Otherwise, it is OPTIONAL to include the `x-correlator` header in the response with any valid value.

-When an API client provides an `x-correlator` value not matching the pattern, error `400 - INVALID_ARGUMENT` must be returned.
+When an API client provides an `x-correlator` value not matching the pattern, error `400 - INVALID_ARGUMENT` MUST be returned.

 NOTE: HTTP headers are case-insensitive.
 The use of the naming `x-correlator` is a guideline to align the format across CAMARA APIs.

 ##### Content-Type Header - clarification

-The character set supported must only be UTF-8.
+The character set supported MUST only be UTF-8.
 The [JSON Data Interchange Format (RFC 8259)](https://datatracker.ietf.org/doc/html/rfc8259#section-8.1) states the following

 ```
 JSON text exchanged between systems that are not part of a closed